Department Head: Johanna Barthmaier-Payne

 Whether working in the field, the CAD Lab, the Model Shop or on their own laptops, students are challenged to think critically and develop self-reliant design processes.
 Studio work is complemented by the study of drawing, history, theory, ecology, cultural geography, plants and technology.

 “Landscape architecture is a very broad discipline that can include everything from intensely personal artistic expressions to highly engineered technological interventions, with projects ranging from a single stone wall to a riverfront that goes on for miles.
-With that in mind, we promote a very pluralistic education here and encourage students to go beyond our studios and classrooms—to engage with what people are doing out in the world.” -Emily Vogler, Department Head
+With that in mind, we promote a very pluralistic education here and encourage students to go beyond our studios and classrooms—to engage with what people are doing out in the world.” -Emily Vogler, former Department Head